neofright/Path-of-Serenity-and-Insight/readme.md

 Whereas the sequence of training undertaken by the *samathayanika* meditator is unproblematic, a difficulty seems to crop up in the case of the *vipassanayanika’s* approach.
 This difficulty lies in accounting for the concentration he uses to provide a basis for insight.
 Concentration is needed in order to see and know things as they are, but without access or *jhāna*, what concentration can he use?
 The solution to this problem is found in a type of concentration distinct from the access and absorption concentrations pertaining to the vehicle of serenity.
 This type of mental unification is called ‘momentary concentration” (*khaṇika samādhi*).
 Despite its name, momentary concentration does not signify a single moment of concentration amidst a current of distracted thoughts.
 Rather, it denotes a dynamic concentration which flows from object to object in the ever-changing flux of phenomena, retaining a constant degree of intensity and collectedness sufficient to purify the mind of the hindrances.
 Momentary concentration arises in the *samathayanika* yogin simultaneously with his post-*jhānic* attainment of insight, but for the *vipassanayanika* it develops naturally and spontaneously in the course of his insight practice without his having to fix the mind upon a single exclusive object.
 Thus the follower of the vehicle of insight does not omit concentration altogether from his training, but develops it in a different manner from the practitioner of serenity.
 Skipping over the *jhānas*, he goes directly into contemplation on the five aggregates and by observing them constantly from moment to moment acquires momentary concentration as an accompaniment of his investigations.
 This momentary concentration fulfills the same function as the basic *jhāna* of the serenity-vehicle, providing the foundation of mental clarity needed for insight to emerge.

 The importance of momentary concentration in the vehicle of insight is testified to by the classical Theravāda exegetical literature, the commentaries and subcommentaries.
 The Visuddhimagga, in its discussion of mindfulness of breathing, states that “‘at the actual time of insight momentary unification of the mind arises through the penetration of the characteristics (of impermanence, and so on).’?
-Its commentary, the Paramatthamanjisa, defines the phrase ‘‘momentary unification of the mind” (kha1.
+Its commentary, the Paramatthamanjisa, defines the phrase ‘‘momentary unification of the mind” (*khanika-cittekaggatā*) as concentration lasting only for a moment, Stating: “For that too, when it occurs uninterruptedly on its object in a single mode and is not overcome by opposition, fixes the mind immovably, as if in absorption.’’!
+The same work contains several other references to momentary concentration.

+[^298]: 298.
 PP., pp. 311-12.
 Vism., p.
-239. nika-cittekaggatā) as concentration lasting only for a moment, Stating: “For that too, when it occurs uninterruptedly on its object in a single mode and is not overcome by opposition, fixes the mind immovably, as if in absorption.’’!
-The same work contains several other references to momentary concentration.
+239.

 Commenting on Buddhaghosa’s remarks that sometimes the path to purification is taught by insight alone, the Mahā Tika points out that this remark is meant to exclude not all concentration, but only ‘‘that concentration with distinction,” i.e. access and absorption.
 It should not be taken to imply that there is no concentration in the case of the insight-meditator, “for no insight comes about without momentary concentration.”’?
 And momentary concentration is the type of concentration appropriate to one whose vehicle is insight: